OMS Senior School at Forest Farm

-Weekly school parliament at which every student is given an empowered voice to discuss the runnings of the school and make democratic decisions about life at Forest Farm.
+Weekly school parliament at which every student is given an empowered voice to discuss the running of the school and make democratic decisions about life at Forest Farm.
 This is so much more than a school council, with children given real respect and responsibility for decision-making.

 A system of (often informal) restorative justice for resolving conflicts: an approach that seeks to reduce harm and prevent re-offending rather than punishing for punishment’s sake.
 It includes all of the parties involved and aims for a win-win outcome from incidents of conflict.

 Classes and Subjects

 We have four senior school classes - where the majority of lessons are in small groups, sometimes groups are mixed in a variety of combinations, so that the younger and older children work together.
 Year 10 and 11 students are following a qualifications programme to suit - usually GCSEs.
 Currently our classes study the following, but our flexible nature means this is subject to change in future years: